Ballet Class – Pointe Work

 Supported adage is crucial element to training.
 Balance, endurance and learning to trust and connect with your partner is the main focus in this class.

-Traditional Character dancing is led by professional musician Mark Dubrovsky and taught by Vadym Domashchenko.
+Traditional Character dancing is taught by Vadym Domashchenko.
 This genre of dance compliments classical ballet training teaching strength, posture, stamina and style.

 Contemporary dance encourages self expression, natural movement and personal interpretation.
 Students develop technical skill, provided the tools required for improvisation, and help dancers to break free of the classical ballet mold.
 Companies throughout the world require versatile, intelligent performers, there is no such thing as a purely classical ballet company.